Live discussion took place May 21 and 22, 2014. Read the discussion messages.

-In this two-day e-Forum, we'll discuss identifying a research project and seeing it through to publication.
+This two-day e-Forum examined identifying a research project and seeing it through to publication.
 We are all busy today, wearing many hats and constantly juggling many responsibilities.
 How can we find time to undertake a research project—let alone get it published?

 Please join us as we discuss ways to turn your day-to-day activities into a research initiative.
 Learn what has worked for others and brainstorm what might work for you.
 Learn how to identify publications that best match your project criteria and how to submit a successful proposal.

 If you have published your research project, please share your experiences.
 What would you do differently?
 What good advice did you receive?

 Topics to be covered include: